 Last Updated on

-Guitars come in all shapes and sizes, and they all have various tones, woods, looks, and strings.
+Guitars come in all shapes and sizes, there are so many different kinds of guitars and they all have various tones, woods, looks, and strings.

 But, ultimately, they fall into a category somewhere.

 So, if you want to know just a little more about the different types of guitars there are, we’ll give you a strum-down of them all!